akliek/42HN_cub3d/README.md

 # 42HN_cub3d
 Summary:

-It is simple 3D game in C by using ray-casting algorithm.
+It is a simple 3D game in C by using the ray-casting algorithm.

 Foreword: